YOU TAUGHT ME TO FISH FOR TEA – Waitemata Harbour

 The painting’s history

 I started painting in 1987.
-After I experienced purpose confusion and depression in Dairy Flat it found its way into storage among spiders and dust mites at Glenfield in my aunties garage.
+After I experienced purpose confusion and depression in Dairy Flat the painting found its way to my aunties garage in Glenfield, Auckland amongst spiders and dust mites.

 It then traveled to Snells Beach in 1990 and then to Warkworth in 1994 until a moment of inspiration in 2016.
 The spiders and mites were evicted, a kitchen cloth soaked in warm soapy water cleaned unwanted, ill-disciplined excretions of spiders and in the light of day new hope was inhaled.
 I could almost hear the painting breathe a refreshing sigh of “About time”!
 In the daylight of a new season, it perked up hearing it was to receive new paint and new framing.